 - Sprinkle over mixed seeds to decorate, if desired.

 - Bake in the oven for 55 minutes.

 Tip: Transfer the loaf to a cooling rack to cool down completely before packing away to store because otherwise the steam from the warm bread will get trapped and you'll end up with soggy bread!

 - Best left to cool completely before slicing.

-- you can substitute the ground sunflower seeds with ground pumpkin seeds, ground almonds, ground walnuts or ground pecan nuts
+- You can replace the ground sunflower seeds with ground pumpkin seeds, ground almonds, ground walnuts or ground pecan nuts.

 - Gluten-Free Vegan Chickpea Bread